Zeitz MOCAA museum opens in Cape Town

 Mace served as project manager and contract administrator for the ambitious scheme, working closely with the entire project team over the last four years to ensure that the challenging build was delivered effectively and efficiently.

 Mace has worked with the V&A Waterfront since 2011 as project manager and contract administrator for entire Grain Silo cluster.
-This compromises six buildings with a range of uses – No.1 Silo through to No.6 Silo – as well as the Zeitz MOCAA Grain Silo itself.
+This comprises six buildings with a range of uses – No.1 Silo through to No.6 Silo – as well as the Zeitz MOCAA Grain Silo itself.

 The museum itself has 9,500 sq metres of custom designed space, spread over nine floors, carved out of the monumental structure of the V&A Waterfront’s historic grain silo complex.
 The galleries and the cathedral-like atrium space at the centre of Zeitz MOCAA have been carved from the silos’ nearly hundred year old dense concrete cellular structure of forty-two 5.5 metre diameter tubes that pack the building.